Adrianjewell91/study_progress/README.md

 Another thought on my mind recently was just how backward we are, technologically speaking.
 When I think about the imaginings of science fiction, and then have a look at the technology we have today, I wonder why we haven't developed new tech fast, specifically hardware.
 This is a question, I'd like to explore more.

+Additional Studies:
+    Cap Theorem: How does it apply to understanding distributed systems.
+It helps us know their limitations.
+    What 'this' inside of a promise?
+It depends on the kind of function you write.
+    What is a time series database: A databse optimized for high writes.

 ## 2/22/2019